The Best Tracker Funds

 Example: A 35 year-old would own 65% stock index funds and 35% bond index funds.
 You can adjust that based on your risk tolerance.
 I’m in my mid 40’s and own about 35% in bond funds.
 As you get older you can adjust this as needed (we call this rebalancing).
 A 20 to 30-year-old can afford to take more risk since they have time to rebound if disaster strikes, so their portfolio might be 90% stocks and 10% bonds.

 Another method suggests age minus 10 or 20.
 It’s really up to you.
-Personally, my allocation lies somewhere in the 70-80% stocks and 20-30% bonds.
+Personally, my allocation when I owned bonds was somewhere in the 70-80% stocks and 20-30% bonds.

 When considering bond trackers, I avoid strictly corporate bond funds as these bonds are debt held against private companies and don’t pay high enough returns to warrant the extra risk.
 The global bond fund I use has a high mix of government and a lower mix of corporate bonds.